-During the summer of 1973, a special campaign was planned with Indian colleagues.27 In essence, the plan called for all health workers during one week each month to visit every village in India - later every house - in search of cases.
+During the summer of 1973, a special campaign was planned with Indian colleagues.
+In essence, the plan called for all health workers during one week each month to visit every village in India-later every house-in search of cases.
 When cases were discovered, special surveillance teams moved in to contain the outbreaks.
 The logistics were formidable.
-The plan called for 120,000 workers to visit over 100 million households.
-Assessment teams visited a 10% sample of households to verify the work.
+The plan called for 120,-000 workers to visit over 100 million households.
+Assessment teams visited a 10 percent sample of households to verify the work.
 And special surveillance teams were organized to check the assessment teams, to contain outbreaks and to search for cases at markets and schools during the intervening weeks.
-More than 8 tons of forms were needed for each search and thousands of vehicles, as well as tens of thousands of bicycles, boats and rickshaws.
+More than 8 tons of forms were needed for each search and thousands of vehicles, as well as tens of thousands of bicycles, boats, and rickshaws.

 The first search took place in October.
 The results were far more discouraging than we had expected.
 Illustrative were the findings in the northern Indian State of Uttar Pradesh.
 Two years of intensive work had already been spent in efforts to improve the reporting system in this populous state.
 Several hundred cases were then being reported each week.
 During the one-week search, nearly 7,000 unreported active cases were found.
 Only later did assessment reveal that the workers had visited only half the villages and that there must have been at least 15,000 active, unreported cases at that time.
 However, because of the search program, a higher proportion of outbreaks were being found and more rapidly than before.
 Once found, they could be contained.
 The quality of the searches steadily improved.
+Much

-Much more rigid containment methods began to be used.
+Basu, R. N., Jezek, Z. and Ward, N. A., The Eradication of Smallpux from India.
+New Delhi, WHO, 1979. more rigid containment methods began to be used.
 House guards were posted at each infected house on a 24-hour schedule to prevent patients from leaving and to vaccinate all visitors.
 Vaccination teams, posted to each infected village, searched and vaccinated in an increasingly wider radius around the infected village.
 As cases diminished in number, a reward was offered to the villager who reported a case and to the health worker who first investigated it.
 As the cases diminished in number, the reward was gradually increased.
-Techniques employed in India were soon adapted for use in Pakistan, Nepal and Bangladesh.28
+Techniques employed in India were soon adapted for use in Pakistan, Nepal and Bangladesh.